mathcoll/t6/README.md

 ### Mqtt rules to handle Actions
 #### Rules
-"Decision-Rule" engine is not yet pushed to github.
-But a working stable implementation is working at home since several months.
-To sum up, events are pushed as json payloads to mqtt topics.
-Then the engine is watching for these payloads and handle them according to specific rules.
+"Decision-Rule" engine is an event based trigger.
+The engine is watching for fact matching conditions on payloads coming from datapoint POST, and handle action  according to rules.
-#### Actions
 _Actions_ are triggered when something is happening on the t6 platform.
 Actions can be: email, SMS, API calls (e.g. twitter), etc ...